kolenaIO/kolena/docs/metrics/consistency-score.md

 ---
-description: Determine if LLMs are trustworthy by measuring their behavioral consistency
+description: Determine if LLMs are trustworthy by measuring behavioral consistency
 ---

 # Consistency Score